A landscape of contact manifolds via rational SFT: Rational symplectic field theory

 \begin{remark} As follows from \cite[Corollary 1]{LW}, there are examples of $3$-dimensional contact manifolds $Y_i$ with planar torsion of order $k$, such that there is an exact cobordism from $Y_i$ to $Y_{i+1}$ but no exact cobordism from $Y_{i+1}$ to $Y_i$.
 On the other hand, there is always a strong cobordism from $Y_{i+1}$ to $Y_i$ by \cite[Theorem 1]{wendl2013non}.
 We will see similar phenomena in higher dimensions in \S \ref{s6} and \S \ref{s7}. \end{remark}

 \begin{remark} It is an interesting question to understand the relations between algebraic planar torsion and algebraic torsion.
-First we recall the $BV_\infty$ description of SFT and the definition of algebraic torsion from \cite{LW}.
-Let $SV_\alpha[[\hbar]]$ be the algebra of power series in $\hbar$ with coefficients in $SV_\alpha$.
-Then we have a full SFT differential defined as follows
+The $BV_\infty$ reformulation of SFT is recalled in Remark \ref{rmk:coeff}.
+Following \cite[Definition 1.1]{LW}, $Y$ has algebraic torsion $k$ if $k$ is the smallest number such that $\hbar^k$ is $0$ in the homology of $(SV_\alpha [[\hbar]],D_{\SFT})$.